-People First supports more than 230,000 users.
-The group includes all 35 state agencies, all 12 state universities, all State of Florida retirees who have elected to continue with pretax health insurance or life insurance benefits, and other users.
+People First supports more than 232,000 users.
+The group includes all 34 state agencies, all 12 state universities, all State of Florida retirees who have elected to continue with pretax health insurance or life insurance benefits, and other users.
 It is important to note that these customers use the People First system differently, so the system has incorporated additional customization and special interfaces in order to capture and exchange data between various systems.
 Other People First customers include job applicants who search and apply for state positions and maintain their applications online.
-Since May 2003, more than 231,000 State of Florida positions have been posted in the State of Florida job site, and more than 15 million employment applications have been submitted (see Recruitment Center Metrics, page 20).
+Since May 2003, more than 248,000 State of Florida positions have been posted in the State of Florida job site, and more than 16 million employment applications have been submitted (see below).